Calculation

 NORM

-With this calculation mode, the calculations are performed identically to the ESTD calculation mode according to the actual calibration settings with an added validity check: it is verified that all integrated peaks in the chromatogram are calibrated or have Amounts calculated in other way, and that the Amount values in the whole chromatogram are be empty (0).
+With this calculation mode, the calculations are performed identically to the ESTD calculation mode according to the actual calibration settings with an added validity check: it is verified that all integrated peaks in the chromatogram are calibrated or have Amounts calculated in other way, and the Sample Amount is not filled in.
 If these criteria are not fulfilled, no results are calculated, a warning message appears in the Result Table header, the Peak Type is set to Error, and the Amount% is empty.

 STDADD

-Standard Addition calculation.
-The resulting compound amounts in the unknown sample are calculated based on the standard addition calibration curve by extrapolating the calibration curve to point with the Y coordinate equal to zero.
-The results are displayed in absolute values.
+Standard addition calculation.
+It calculates compound amounts in the unknown sample by extrapolating the calibration curve to the point where Y = 0.
+Results are displayed as absolute values.

 Author